 \section{Introduction}

-Let $f:X \to Y$ be a proper family of algebraic varieties.
+Let $f:Y \to X$ be a proper family of algebraic varieties.
 Suppose as given a satisfactory understanding of the cohomology of the general fibre, and perhaps of some particularly well behaved special fibres.
 What can be said about the cohomology of an arbitrary fibre?

 Where the map $f$ is smooth, all fibres have the same cohomology.
-Over $\CC$, the theory of Whitney stratifications assures us of the existence of a further stratification of $\Delta(f)$ so that topological properties of the fiber are constant in each stratum.
+Over $\CC$, the theory of Whitney stratifications assures us of the existence of some stratification of $X$ so that topological properties of the fiber are constant in each stratum.
 Any question about the cohomology of fibres could be answered by checking at the generic point of every Whitney stratum.
 Unfortunately there tends to be a vast number of strata -- at least as many as topological types of fibres -- which are moreover hard to characterize even in small examples.
 Checking any fact on each stratum is prohibitive.